Electroblob77/Wizardry-Wiki/Adding-Spells.md

 As you probably know, all spells in wizardry have an icon which appears in their spell book and on the spell HUD.
 You'll need to draw an icon for your spell, which should be a pictorial representation of your spell.
 I suggest starting with the blank icon, which can be found in `assets/wizardry/textures/spells/none.png`.
 Edit this with an image editing program (I use GIMP) and save your finished icon as `[your spell name].png` in `resources/[your mod ID]/assets/textures/spells`, where [your spell name] is the unlocalised name you gave your spell in its constructor.

 You will need to add **localisations** for the spell to give it a nice, readable name and description.
 These should be put in **your lang file**, located in `assets/[your mod ID]/lang/en_US.lang`.
 The syntax is `spell.[unlocalised name]` for the spell name and `spell.[unlocalised name].desc` for the description.

+## Making wizards cast your spell

+Making wizards cast your spell is fairly simple once you have written the code for players casting it.
+This time, you'll need to override the _second_ `cast(...)` method in `Spell`.
+You'll notice a couple of differences between this method and the player method:
+- The `caster` argument is an `EntityLiving` instead of an `EntityPlayer`.
+This is because this method deals with non-player entities casting the spell.
+- There is an additional `target` argument of type `EntityLivingBase`.
+This is the target that the NPC aimed at when it cast the spell.

+Other than that, the method works in exactly the same way.
+I suggest copying the code from the other `cast(...)` method and adapting it to make it work with non-player entities - you might not have to do anything, or you might have to change it completely, depending on the spell.

+You'll also need to override `Spell.canBeCastByNPCs()` to return true to allow wizards to spawn with your spell equipped.

 ## Further information